Quansight-Labs/quansight-labs-site/posts/2019/06/python-library-function-usage.md

 that the internals of the tool have been discussed, the usage is quite simple.
-The repository [Quansight-Labs/python-api-inspect](https://github.com/Quansight-Labs/python-api-inspect) comes with two command line tools/python scripts.
+The repository [Quansight-Labs/python-api-inspect](https://github.com/Quansight-Labs/python-api-inspect) comes with two command line tools (Python scripts).
 The important tool `inspect_api.py` has heavy caching of downloaded repositories and source files that have been analyzed.
 Inspecting a file the second time is a sqlite3 lookup.
 Currently, this repository inspects 17